samanarvin/Hello-World/README.md

 # Hello-World
 hi
-i actually like python and java for android and internet of things ddevelopement..
+i actually like python and java for android and internet of things developement..